Capturing exchange-correlation spin-torque effects with a semilocal functional: Applications

 \subsection{Cr$_3$ molecule}

-The Cr trimer is a common example to illustrate noncollinear magnetization \cite{kubler1988density, hobbs2000fully} and the presence of spin torque \cite{sharma2007first,tancogne2023constructing,tancogne2023constructing_erratum}.
-Here, we focus on the spin torque and on-site magnetic moment computed by means of the novel SCDFT-BR89-CS functional in comparison to other widely used XC functionals.
+The Cr trimer is a common example to illustrate noncollinear magnetization \cite{kubler1988density, hobbs2000fully} and the presence of XC spin torque \cite{sharma2007first,tancogne2023constructing,tancogne2023constructing_erratum}.
+Here, we focus on the XC spin torque and on-site magnetic moment computed by means of the novel SCDFT-LFNCBR89-NCCS functional in comparison to other widely used XC functionals.

 The computational details of the calculations on Cr$_{3}$---presented in \cref{fig1:Cr trimer,fig2:Cr trimer spt,tab1:magnetic moment}---are as follows: The molecule is placed in a hexagonal cell as a monolayer, where the interlayer distance, as well as the distance between the centers of neighboring trimers is 8~\AA.
 The inter-atomic distance is $2$~\AA.
 The structural parameters are chosen such that the results can be compared to those in Ref.~\cite{tancogne2023constructing,tancogne2023constructing_erratum}.
 The calculations are performed at the $\Gamma$ point and with a cutoff energy of $35.28$~Ry for the plane-wave basis.
 The magnetic moments on the Cr atoms are initialized to point outwards and remain in that orientation after electronic relaxation.
 The magnetization and the XC B-field in \cref{fig1:Cr trimer,fig2:Cr trimer spt} are shown at every $6$th grid point in real space and we zoom into the relevant region with high electron density, i.e., we omit showing the vacuum region.
-We report that the magnetization and XC B-field for LSDA and SCDFT-BR89-CS are well behaved in the vacuum region and show no noise or unphysical values.
+We report that the magnetization and XC B-field for LSDA and SCDFT-LFNCBR89-NCCS are well behaved in the vacuum region and show no noise or unphysical values.